owasp-cloud-security/owasp-cloud-security/README.md

 ### Labels

 Labels are used to group issues in a number of different ways and can be combined as needed.

-#### Cloud provider

-* aws
-* azure
-* gcp
+So an idea for a new AWS threat would be labelled with threat\_model, idea and aws.

 #### Subject